-Little did we know…that meeting this special man would turn our four month stay in Kauai into a whirlwind of an enriching and highly enjoyable social life with friendships we made for life including with he and his dear wife Elaine.
+Little did we know…that meeting this special man would turn our four-month stay in Kauai into a whirlwind of an enriching and highly enjoyable social life with friendships we made for life including with him and his dear wife Elaine.

 Little did we know…the friendship with Richard would be so short when yesterday, 13 months later, he passed away in his sleep, never to awaken to see the face of beloved wife Elaine and treasured cat, Daisy Mae.